yoda-pa/yoda/README.md

 # Clone this repo, you should.
 $ git clone https://github.com/yoda-pa/yoda

+# Change directory into the cloned repository
+$ cd yoda

-# create a virtualenv
+# create a virtualenv with python2
+# The path and the name of the executable may be different depending on your OS
-$ virtualenv venv
+$ virtualenv -p /usr/bin/python2 venv

 # activate the virtualenv
 $ . venv/bin/activate